 Once a month, the Young Professionals Council organises a Live Journal Club: https://isbtweb.org/isbt-academy/live-journal-club/ and multiple times a month, there are webinars: https://isbtweb.org/isbt-academy/webinars/

-1. During the Basel ISBT Congress, there was a special dedicated area (booth) for the council members to meet and interact with Young Professionals and other members of ISBT.
+1. During the Basel ISBT Congress in 2019, there was a special dedicated area (booth) for the council members to meet and interact with Young Professionals and other members of ISBT.
 The YPs were provided with special Young Professionals buttons to help identifying them during scientific and networking sessions.
 The council organized the first “Speed Dating Event” to help Young Professionals meet the representatives of the ISBT board, ISBT working parties, Vox Sanguinis editorial board and the council in order to understand more about the society.
 A dedicated reception was arranged for YPs to have more interaction in an informal setting.

 2. Previous Live Journal Clubs that were organised by the Young Professionals Council: